 Think about the role that games play in our culture.
 People have long sat around card tables, playing everything from poker to monopoly, and digital gaming has created an entirely new subset of avid gamers.

-It’s just being used in different ways.
-Digital technology allows you to introduce gamification online, but you don’t need a degree in computer programming to harness this strategy.
+And the best part?
+You don’t need a degree in computer programming to harness this strategy.
 In fact, you can even use gamification without any technological prowess at all.

 In education, gamification is a way to boost learning through gaming mechanics.
 It capitalizes on the human desire to meet an objective, achieve a goal, outperform peers, and “level up” through a series of challenges.